ASIF GATEWAY: user access to ASIF irradiation facilities

 - focusing the investigation of radiation damage,

-- developing treatment/transport/simulation tools, and modelling particle fluxes and their transport to predict the expected operating conditions in space ratiation environment,
+- developing treatment/transport/simulation tools, and modelling particle fluxes and their transport to predict TNID, TID and SEEs and, thus, the expected operating conditions in space ratiation environment,

 - evaluating radiation impact on devices and their qualification, in view of their operation in space for both orbital and deep space missions.